 Shops that only compare tooling invoices often miss the more expensive part of the decision: what happens to the machine each time the edge reaches the end of its useful life.

-The Best Insert Candidates Usually Show The Same Loss Pattern Again And Again
+The Best Insert Candidates Show the Same Loss Pattern Repeatedly

 Some operations keep losing time in the same way.
 The edge goes dull on a predictable schedule.
 Changeovers interrupt the machine too often.
 Tool replacement requires more resetting than feels reasonable.
 The same job family keeps returning, and tool interruption becomes a visible drag on throughput.